prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 # Dog Breed Classification Project Using Flask

 Dog Breed classifier project of the Data Science Nanodegree by Udacity.
 A Web Application is developed using Flask through which a user can check if an uploaded image is that of a dog or human.
-And, the Deep Learning model also distinguishes between the 133 classes of dogs with an accuracy of over 80% with the help of Transfer Learning.
+Also, if the uploaded image is that of a human, the algorithm tells the user what dog breed the human resembles the most.
+The Deep Learning model distinguishes between the 133 classes of dogs with an accuracy of over 82.89%.

 ### Home Page